 The success and continuance of this procedure depends on the beneficiaries’ compliance with the conditions under which payment is made and the ability of the FSPs to handle the workloads and to notify SSA promptly of events that affect the payments.

 This procedure applies to eligible beneficiaries in the following countries:

-An eligible beneficiary may receive payments (by check or direct deposit) while he/she is in one of the countries listed in RS 02650.040A. if:
+An eligible beneficiary may receive payments (by check or direct deposit) while he or she is in one of the countries listed in RS 02650.040A if:

-The FSP having jurisdiction over his/her address agrees to handle his/her monthly visits to that office and to notify SSA promptly of any events that could affect the payment of benefits; and
+The FSP having jurisdiction over his or her address agrees to handle his or her 3-month visits to that office and to notify SSA promptly of any events that could affect the payment of benefits; and

 The payment of benefits is approved by the Office of International Programs (OIP).

 2. Conditions under Which Payments May Be Made